arvola/android-dbtest/dbtest/src/main/java/com/arvola/android/dbtest/persistence/README.md

 * Optional annotations
 * No automation for upgrades
+* Simple to use for simple use cases
-* Documentation is sparse for more complex use cases
+* Documentation is non-existent for more complex use cases